Pietro Scalia

-Pietro Scalia (born March 17, 1960) is an Italian–American film editor.
-He won Best Film Editing at the 64th Academy Awards for his work on the film JFK, sharing the award with Joe Hutshing, and at the 74th Academy Awards for Black Hawk Down.
+Pietro Scalia (born March 17, 1960) is an Italian-American film editor.
+He won the Best Film Editing award at the 64th Academy Awards for his work on the film JFK, sharing the award with Joe Hutshing, and at the 74th Academy Awards for Black Hawk Down.

-Life and career
+Early life and education

-He was born in Catania, Sicily and later he moved to Switzerland with his parents.
+He was born in Catania, Sicily, and later emigrated to Aarau, Switzerland as a child with his parents.
 There, he attended Swiss-German schools until high school.
 After graduation, he decided to move to the United States to pursue his college education.
 He spent two years at the University at Albany, The State University of New York, after which he was accepted as an undergraduate at UCLA.
 The Swiss government's scholarship helped him through five years of UCLA and in 1985 he earned his Master of Fine Arts from the UCLA Film School.